kollchaitanya-zz/Kaizala-Apartment-Management/GetStarted.md

     - Add all the members as subscribers

 ## Management team responsibilities
+This team is part of the operations group
 - House keeping
     Responsible to ensure that building premises is clean.
 - Technical team